 Coping Crown

 For inside corners there are two ways to get through the corner.
 One way is to run the first piece into the wall or corner flat and even just as if the crown molding would end right there.
 Then use the coping method to take off from the corner.
-This is a neat looking corner and provided you took your time and made a nice cope it will flow through the corner as if there wasn't a joint.

 Inside Corner

-The other way is to cut the inside angle on both pieces and to butt them together at the joint.
-There is nothing wrong with this type of joint and if you find its easiest then use this method and keep the miter tight at the joint.
 The trick here is to use the trial and error method.
 Cut yourself two short pieces of crown and let's say it's a 90 degree inside corner, try cutting two 45 degree inside angles too these short pieces and trial fit to see how they butt together at the joint.
-Adjust the angle on the saw as necessary and keep trial fitting until the correct angle is set to achieve a tight miter with these short pieces.
-Then when you are confident the angle is correct cut the actual pieces of crown that will be installed.

 Other Suggestions